Last Updated on February 18, 2022 by Mark Ferguson

 Dave Ramsey has gotten many people out of debt and helped many others balance their budgets and live within their means.
 However, Dave has some interesting advice when it comes to real estate investing.
 He says that you should only invest in rental properties when you can pay cash for them and only comprise 5% of your liquid net worth.
 That means if you have $2,000,000, you can buy a $100,000 rental property.
 Dave also thinks you should only flip houses if you can pay cash for everything.
 I understand why Dave says this because his entire image is based on no debt, but his rules for real estate investing make it almost impossible for someone who is not already very wealthy to ever invest in rentals or flips.
+As a successful real estate investor, it is very easy for me to tell you what Dave Ramsey gets wrong about real estate investing.

 Is debt bad?
 Should we avoid it at all costs?
 I agree that many people let debt get out of control and it can make it almost impossible for them to get ahead, but some people are able to use debt to their advantage and build wealth with it.
 Even Mark Zuckerberg used debt to buy a house to live in after he was a billionaire.
 Why?
 He said he could put that money to better use than sitting in a house.
 I agree with Mark and many others who use debt in a good way to build wealth.